Chandan Ray

 Chandan Ray (born August 29, 1998) is an Indian leg cricketer, who is the former captain of the Indian leg cricket team.
 He made his international debut in July 2013 against Nepal.
 Ray captained the Indian team which lifted the 1st Indo-Nepal T-10 Leg Cricket Series in 2013 and the South Asian Championship, held in Nepal in 2016.

 He was awarded the Khel Gaurav Award in 2016 by LCFI, SSCAF and IROA.

 Early life

 Ray belongs to the Bargarh district of Odisha.
-He is pursuing a bachelor's degree in commerce at Raipur.

 Career

 He made his debut in the 2nd Senior National T10 championship, held in Ambala, Haryana in May 2013.